2018 Autumn Conference

 David and Rachel Britton presented a dialogue exploring Quaker religious thought in Britain leading up to the First World War.

 Cherry Simpkin spoke about mediumship, and particularly mediumship during the first and second World Wars.
-CDs of these talks will be available shortly.
+CDs of these talks are available.
 Download the Autumn_2014_Programme_and_notes

 QFAS workshop at Yearly Meeting Gathering 2014